 If you're on a first visit from London to Paris you'll probably want to cram as many sights into your time as possible, have a look at our 3-day itinerary for inspiration.
 No trip to Paris would be complete without a visit to the Eiffel Tower, but planning is crucial to make the most of your visit.
 Buy your tickets online to avoid the queues and look out for the secret apartment on the third floor.

+If you plan on spending a weekend in Paris immersing yourself in some of the world’s most famous museums and attractions you really are spoilt for choice.
 The world-famous Louvre museum is a feast for the eyes with 350,000 artefacts and of course the Mona Lisa.
 But there are other spectacular museums too, like the beautiful Rodin museum.
 Showcasing the sculptures and lifework of French artist Auguste Rodin, it contains nearly 400 pieces of art, including the most famous of Rodin’s sculptures, The Thinker.

 In Paris, there are plenty of food options to suit every taste and budget.
 With scenic views of the Canal Saint-Martin, the Paname Brewing Company offers a good mixture of beer, burgers and snacks.
 You can also try brews by Brasserie de la Goutte d'Or, Deck & Donohue and BapBap.
 If wine and cheese is more your thing, check out La Grande Crèmerie in St Germain.